felipelino/java-hands-on/README.md

 * Tomcat Server to run your application
 * Port is 8080
 * Load automatically dependencies when is found in classpath: Cassandra, MongoDB, Kafka, among others
-* But, you can override all the things as yoy wish
+* But, you can override all the things as you wish

 ## Spring Framework